Dr Janna Klostermann

 Biography

-Klostermann completed her PhD in Carleton’s Department of Sociology (2021), and a SSHRC postdoctoral fellowship in Brock’s Department of Sociology (2022).
+Prior to joining U.Calgary in 2022, Klostermann completed a PhD in Carleton’s Department of Sociology (2021), and a SSHRC postdoctoral fellowship in Brock’s Department of Sociology (2022).
 Her dissertation was awarded the Governor General’s Gold Medal and the University Medal for Outstanding Graduate Work at the Doctoral Level.

-Since joining U. Calgary in 2022, Klostermann has taught courses in the sociology of work, sociology of health and illness, and other special topics courses related to gender and care work.
+Teaching interests: sociology of work, sociology of health and illness, special topics courses related to gendered care work, and aging, disability and social welfare

 Research